Schumer joins congressional Democrats' call for Cuomo to resign - KION546

 “Confronting and overcoming the Covid crisis requires sure and steady leadership.
 We commend the brave actions of the individuals who have come forward with serious allegations of abuse and misconduct,” Schumer and Gillibrand said in a joint statement.
 “Due to the multiple, credible sexual harassment and misconduct allegations, it is clear that Governor Cuomo has lost the confidence of his governing partners and the people of New York.
 Governor Cuomo should resign.”

-Earlier Friday, 13 House Democrats from New York — the majority of the state’s congressional delegation — said Cuomo must resign, arguing that the allegations have impeded his ability to effectively govern and serve the people of New York.
+On Friday, 16 members of New York’s 19-person Democratic House delegation said Cuomo must resign, arguing that the allegations have impeded his ability to effectively govern and serve the people of New York.

 The congressional group demanding he step down includes members from across the party’s ideological lines and included both senior figures connected to the state political establishment and younger progressive lawmakers.
 Their decision follows another announcement, less than 24 hours earlier, by Democrats in the state Assembly to launch an impeachment investigation that will be carried out concurrently with the state attorney general’s independent probe.